ranitham/mindbody-laravel/src/docs/Api/SiteApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **siteGetSites**
-> \Nlocascio\Mindbody\Model\GetSitesResponse siteGetSites($RequestIncludeLeadChannels, $RequestLimit, $RequestOffset, $RequestSiteIds)
+> \Nlocascio\Mindbody\Model\GetSitesResponse siteGetSites($RequestIncludeLeadChannels, $RequestIncludePerStaffPricing, $RequestLimit, $RequestOffset, $RequestSiteIds)

 Get all sites that can be accessed by an API Key.

 Gets a list of sites that the developer has permission to view.  * Passing in no `SiteIds` returns all sites that the developer has access to.  * Passing in one `SiteIds` returns more detailed information about the specified site.
+Important Behavior Notice:  When calling GetSites without specifying a SiteId, or when passing multiple SiteIds, the response will include only limited data for each site.
+This is expected behavior designed to help identify accessible sites without returning full site-level configuration details.
+To retrieve complete information for a specific site, please make a separate GetSites request using a single SiteId.
+This design helps reduce payload size for multi-site queries, but we recognize it may require additional requests when full detail is needed.
+If your integration depends on full site-level data, we recommend retrieving the list of site IDs first, then querying each one individually as needed.

 ### Example
 ```php